CRPeace/Grocery_Store_Sales_Analysis_ML/README.md

 #### **This visualization revealed that one specific store was outcompeting the others in terms of sales (OUT027, Supermarket Type3)**
 ![Boxplots](https://github.com/CRPeace/Grocery_Store_Sales_Analysis_ML/blob/3686b3a63e101c75e49ed72d1102225a8941e0dc/Boxplots.png)
-* The upper right boxplot diagram shows outlet OUT027 (in purple) displaying higher average sales when compared to other stores.
+* The upper right boxplot diagram shows store outlet OUT027 (in purple) displaying higher average sales when compared to other stores.
+This is also reflected in the last diagram, which shows Supermarket Type3 stores with the highest revenue (OUT027 is the only Type3 in the dataset).
+* The remaining boxplot diagrams shows that the rest of the stores are mostly matched in terms of revenue.
 ---
 ### Explanatory Data Analysis
 * In order to present the information distilled from the analysis, the following charts were created: